wolfeidau/wolfeidau_site/content/post/2019-12-16-getting-started-with-cognito.md

 You can also use [AWS Mobile Hub](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/mobile-hub-features.html) or [AWS Amplify](https://aws.amazon.com/amplify/) to bootstrap a Cognito pool for you.

+Overall recommendations are:

+1. If your new to Cognito and want things to just work then use [AWS Amplify](https://aws.amazon.com/amplify/).
-Overall recommendation is use one of the many prebuilt templates, or services to bootstrap cognito.
+2. If you are an old hand and just want Cognito the way you like it, then use one of the many prebuilt templates.

 ## How do I avoid quota related issues?